The Leela Palace Udaipur

 The hotel has a superb spa featuring 14 treatment spaces, a fitness center, steam rooms, Jacuzzi and a large swimming pool overlooking Lake Pichola.

-Children are welcome and there are rooms suitable for families.
+Children are welcome at The Leela Palace Udaipur and there are rooms suitable for families.
+Baby cots and babysitting can be arranged on request.

 Services provided by the hotel include a butler service and broadband.